 Designing and building a mobile solution

 Dave and Brandon started by interviewing patients and staff to understand the most pressing problems.
 They wanted to put the patient at the center of their thinking in building a platform that improves patient satisfaction and enhances the quality of life for people with cancer.
 One of their goals was creating something that would replace Debbie’s chemo bag.

 Download Caresi to your iOS device

-Our patient app is available for breast cancer and leukemia patients undergoing treatment at our main clinic, as well as Northwest Hospital.
+Our patient app is available for breast cancer, leukemia and mutliple myeloma patients undergoing treatment at our main clinic, as well as Northwest Hospital.

 “When we talked to patients and caregivers, we learned that cancer is confusing, and all the information is overwhelming,” said Brandon.
 “Our patients said they want help remembering what their doctors said; they need to be able to access information 24-7 and they want to be empowered to manage their care.
 They want a search capability so they can look up what to do if they have a fever and when they should call their care team.”

 Dave and Brandon also recognized that they’d need development help to build a solution that would support cancer patients and improve their care experience.
 Cancer patients often seek an easy and convenient way to access their health information any time of day.